On the cohomology groups of real Lagrangians in Calabi-Yau threefolds: SYZ mirror symmetry from a topological perspective

 \end{itemize} Then, there is a compactification of $f_0$, to a topological torus fibration $f\colon X \to B$ such that the singular fibers are as follows. \begin{itemize} \item[1)] For any point $p$ in the interior of an edge of the discriminant locus, $f^{-1}(p)$ is homeomorphic to the product of a nodal elliptic curve with $S^1$. \item[2)] For any negative vertex $v_- \subset \Delta$, $f^{-1}(v_-)$ admits a map to a two-dimensional torus with $S^1$ fibres away from a figure eight, over which the fibres are single points, as described in \cite[Chapter~$6.4$]{DBranes09}, and $\chi(f^{-1}(v_-)) = -1$. \item[3)] For any positive vertex $v_+ \subset \Delta$, $f^{-1}(v_+)$ is homeomorphic to a three dimensional analogue of a nodal elliptic curve as described in \cite[Example~$2.6$(5)]{GrossTopology} and $\chi(f^{-1}(v_+)) = 1$. \end{itemize} \end{theorem}

 Among the topological Calabi--Yau compactifications $f\colon X \to B$ obtained by Theorem \ref{Thm:Marks} is one of the most extensively studied examples in the literature: the quintic threefold.
 This example is described in detail in \cite[Theorem~$0.2$]{GrossTopology}.
 Such topological compactifications exist for a wide range of Calabi--Yau threefolds, for instance for Calabi--Yau complete intersections in toric varieties, as described in \cite{HZci, GrossBB}.
-Moreover, it is shown in \cite{CBM2} that these topological compactifications can be carried out in the symplectic category, such that the fibration $f \colon X \to B$ which appears in Theorem~\ref{Thm:Marks} becomes Lagrangian.